cmualgos/cmualgos.github.io/_posts/2018-09-12-matchings-via-LPs.md

 ### Getting a Smaller LP for Perfect Matchings

-The perfect matching LP we wrote down is an exponential-sized LP.
-However, we can solve this LP in polynomial time.
+You may complain that the perfect matching LP for general graphs is exponential-sized, and hence may not be much more use than a polytope defined as a convex hull of exponentially many vertices.
+However, it turns out we can solve this LP in polynomial time.
 (We will discuss this later in the course, when we talk about the Ellipsoid method.)
 Basically, there is a poly-time algorithm that given a potential solution $x$ to this LP, outputs a violated constraint, if any.
 (This is called a "separation oracle" in the jargon.)
+And this is enough to solve linear programs fast.

 Finally, we mentioned an amazing theorem of [Thomas Rothvoss](https://sites.math.washington.edu/~rothvoss/) saying that any